mercadopago/devsite-docs/guides/marketplace/web-checkout/create-marketplace.en.md

 To begin, you need to:

-1. Register a Marketplace application
+1. Register a Marketplace application.
-2. Request your sellers to connect
+2. Request your sellers to connect.
-3. Create payment preferences on behalf of your sellers
+3. Create payment preferences on behalf of your sellers.

 ## 1. How to create your application